Our ethics as a travel company

 Since it's inception Adventure Alternative has always believed in a business model which shared the profits of tourism in order to benefit the local staff and companies which are part of the tourism experience.
 Tourism can be nastily exploitative and historically there have been many cases of negative impact on destinations.
 Put simply it's a lot to do with an inequality in how the money is shared out.

 Back in 1991 when Adventure Alternative began as a small concern, founder Gavin Bate was travelling extensively and living in mostly developing countries.
 The experiences he had led to the creation of an alternative adventure company, one that would aim to use tourism to help local people out of poverty and gain worthy careers.
 Those initial influences still form the basis of the ethics of the company today, and we feel the strapline 'responsible travel company' has been well earned.
+We aim to put purpose at the same level as profit and use tourism to help improve society.

 The benefits are obvious and clear, the best workforce will be attracted and retained by thinking big on positive impacts.
 In tourism this principle didn't seem to apply to illiterate porters in poor countries however, and a core ethic at Adventure Alternative is to treat everyone respectfully and equally.
 All of the staff have a proper salary and training and a chance to turn their competence into a career, and their career into an income which will help with the inequities in life and enable their children to grow up without the privations that they did.